abinit/abinit/doc/tutorial/eph_intro.md

 where ${\bm{\tau}}_\kappa$ is the atom position, $\Omega$ is the volume of the unit cell,
-$\bm{Z}^*$ and ${\bm{\varepsilon}}^\infty$ are the Born effective charge tensor and the dielectric tensor, respectively, and summation over the cartesian directions $\beta$ is implied.
+$\bm{Z}^*$ and ${\bm{\varepsilon}}^\infty$ are the Born effective charge tensor and the dielectric tensor, respectively, and summation over the Cartesian directions $\beta$ is implied.
 This term diverges as $1/q$ for $\qq \rightarrow 0$ but the singularity is integrable in 3D systems.
 $\bm{Z}^*$ and ${\bm{\varepsilon}}^\infty$ are read automatically from the DDB file (if present) so we **strongly recommend** to compute these quantities with DFPT in order to prepare an EPH calculation